Updated: Nov 16

 It got to a point where I developed “email denial” and just allowed my inbox to pile up with emails thinking that if somebody wanted me urgently they’d IM me or call my cell.
 The problem with this attitude was that I missed out on emails that had critical information and was not well-informed when I attended meetings.
-Also, I fell behind on actions that I needed to take care of and people were beginning not to count on me to get things done.
+Also, I fell behind on actions that I needed to take care of and worked long hours at the office.
 Something had to change.

 Establish Email Subfolders

 A fantastic way to get emails out of your inbox and accounted for is to drag them off to a subfolder once you’ve analyzed them.
-To set yourself up for this, you’ll need subfolders that make sense depending on the typical project management work that you do.
+To manage your inbox, you’ll need subfolders that make sense depending on the typical project management work that you do.
 For example, I’ve set up subfolders for the following topics:

 Projects I’m currently working on